"Once we believe in ourselves, we can risk curiosity, wonder, spontaneous delight, or any experience that reveals the human spirit."

 I'm also happy to design a talk and/or workshop based on your businesses unique needs.
 Please contact me with details about what you're looking for at firstname.lastname@example.org.

-I am seeing a therapist.
+I am seeing a therapist or counselor.
 Why would I need more grief support?

 There's something powerful about working through a method/program each week with an agenda and learning outcomes.

-Whether you're interested in the Wholehearted Healing Programs or the Grief Recovery Method, we offer limited-duration programs so that you can measure your progress and walk away seeing, feeling, and experiencing the world in a new way.
+Whether you're interested in the Wholehearted Healing Program or the Grief Recovery Method, I offer limited-duration programs with specific outcomes so that you can measure your progress and walk away seeing, feeling, and experiencing the world in a new way.

-I can't afford your grief support programs.
+I can't afford grief support programs.
 What options do I have?

 If all the scholarships are spoken for, consider asking family or friends to support your healing so you can attend a group.
 I've had clients set up GoFundMe pages for this purpose.

 I'm working to develop more free and low-cost resources also, so please keep checking back on the website.
-While I would love to do this work completely pro bono, I do have three boys to feed, water, and educate... so... please bear with me while I get my act together!
+While I would love to do this work completely pro bono, I do have three boys to feed, water, and educate... so... please bear with me while I figure out how to turn this passion into a viable way to support my family!

 |State of Connecticut||Rev. 133C579|